-Line 6.
+Line 6a.
 "Gross tax."
 Using the Wisconsin taxable income on line 5 enter the tax from the tax table appearing in these instructions.
+If a qualified funeral trust is filing a composite return, compute the tax by multiplying the amount on line 5 by 4.77% (.0477) and enter the result on line 6a.